eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Remote presentation flows come with a number of challenges that are not present for proximity flows:

 1. Secure Cross-Device Flows: Cross-device flows are vulnerable to phishing and relay attacks, necessitating enhanced security measures.
 Implementing proximity checks managed by the mobile operating system can address these vulnerabilities, leveraging built-in security features to ensure interactions are both secure and reliable.
-2. Wallet Unit Selection and Invocation: Because remote flows do not start from the Wallet Unit, Users face challenges in selecting and activating the appropriate Wallet Unit to satisfy a particular presentation request, especially when multiple Wallet Units are available on the User's device.
+2. Wallet Unit Selection and Invocation: Because remote flows do not start from the Wallet Unit, Users face potential challenges in selecting and invoking the appropriate Wallet Unit to satisfy a particular presentation request, especially when multiple Wallet Units are available on the User's device.
 A unified interface provided by the mobile operating system simplifies this process, ensuring a seamless and intuitive user experience.
-3. Fragmented Interaction Mechanisms: The challenge here is how to invoke the Wallet Unit ub order to set up a communication channel with the remote Relying Party Instance.
-One option that has been considered is the use of custom URI schemes.
+3. Fragmented Interaction Mechanisms: The challenge here is how to invoke the Wallet Unit in order to set up a communication channel with the remote Relying Party Instance.
+One option that has been considered by the respective standardisation bodies is the use of custom URI schemes.
 Such a URI may, for example, start with "mdoc://" or "openid4vp://".
 If such a scheme is used, the mobile operating system would invoke the Wallet Unit if the Relying Party Instance asks it to connect to a custom URI.
 However, reliance on custom URL schemes leads to inconsistent user experiences, depending on the browser or OS used.
 It also leads to operational inefficiencies and security risks.
-Therefore, a browser API has been proposed to standardize the interaction mechanisms across platforms.
+Therefore, within the respective standardisation bodies, a browser API has been proposed to standardize the interaction mechanisms across platforms.
 This improves usability and scalability and ensures a more uniform and reliable user experience.
 4. Clear Origin Verification: Protecting against relay attacks requires precise identification of the Relying Party Instance's origin.
 Including the origin information, such as the website domain or app package name, within the presentation request ensures the authenticity of the request and enhances trust for both Wallet Units and Users.

 The next sections describe how these challenges are solved for both same-device and cross-device remote presentation flows.